Flowpack/neos-matomo/Readme.md

     Flowpack:
       Neos:
         Matomo:

+Also we added caching for the api requests.
+Therefore by default the statistics will be kept up to 5 minutes before a refresh occurs.

 ## Configuration
 After the package has been installed, there will be an additional Backend Module in Neos, called "Matomo".